 In 1994 Feinstein was aided with this effort by Dale McMillan (VA) and Hank Chapot (CA), and in 1998 by Ben Krompak (OH).
 During this period, this list of Green candidates became the ‘list of record’ for use by U.S. Greens.

-Starting in 1998, Feinstein began to publish and update a list of candidates and officeholders on his own website at www.feinstein.org/greenparty/elections, so people didn’t have to depend upon only the firstname.lastname@example.org email list, and could also go to a specific page on the web.
+Starting in 1998, Feinstein began to publish and update a list of candidates and officeholders on his own website at www.feinstein.org/greenparty/elections, so people didn’t have to depend upon only the email@example.com email list, and could also go to a specific page on the web to find this information.

-By 2000, the number of candidates began to be too large to be managed by one person, and through the use of static .html web pages and emails.
+By 2000, the number of candidates began to be too large to be managed by one person through the use of static .html web pages and emails.
 Feinstein also felt it was time to move this party-based information from his personal web site.
-To effectuate this, Feinstein worked with Kendra (a Green with data base and coding skills from Northern California) to co-design a web-based data base and website to track and feature all Green candidates and officeholders.
+To effectuate this, Feinstein worked with Kendra (a Green with database and coding skills from Northern California) to co-design a web-based database and website to track and feature all Green candidates and officeholders.

-(This pre-dated the formation of the Green Party of the United States (GPUS), which was not founded until July 2001 the following year – and it’s recognition by the Federal Elections Commission, which occurred in November 2001.)
+This work pre-dated the formation of the Green Party of the United States (GPUS), which was not founded until July 2001 the following year – and it’s recognition by the Federal Elections Commission, which occurred in November 2001.

 Researching Green elections history

-That compilation also used a consistent definition of what constitutes a Green Party candidate and/or officeholder that remains in use today, providing an apples-to-apples comparison of Green candidates over the years.
+That compilation also used a consistent definition of what constitutes a Green Party candidate and/or officeholder that remains in use today, providing an apples-to-apples comparison of Green candidates and officeholders over the years.

-Even though the GPUS did not create the Elections Data Base, it referenced and treated it as the data base of record.
-Between 2002 and 2004, at the instigation of Feinstein and Juscha Robinson (WI), who was Co-chair of the GPUS Coordinated Campaign Committee (CCC), official control of the data base was gradually transferred from Feinstein as an individual to the GPUS as an organization via the CCC.
-Feinstein stayed on to help input and manage the data, and the CCC adopted the de facto definition of who is a Green candidate and/or officeholder that was already in use.
-The CCC also implemented a ‘state associate’ program where state party members would have access to the data to publish information about their state.
+Even though the newly founded GPUS did not create the Elections Database, it referenced and treated it as the database of record.
+Between 2002 and 2004, at the instigation of Feinstein and Juscha Robinson (WI), who was Co-chair of the GPUS Coordinated Campaign Committee (CCC), official control of the database was gradually transferred from Feinstein as an individual to the GPUS as an organization via the CCC.
+Feinstein remained in his role inputing and managing the data, and the CCC adopted the de facto definition of who is a Green candidate and/or officeholder that was already in use.
+The CCC also implemented a ‘state associate’ program where some state party-designated party members would also have access to the database to publish information about their state.

-A few years later, GPUS Political Director/Executive Director Brent McMillan became involved in gathering the data and ultimately assumed full administrative responsibility for maintaining the data base, and Feinstein played a supporting role for McMillian.
-In 2008, the GPUS Steering Committee authorized Matt Cleveland (PA) to create a new data base, into which the information from the existing data base was imported.
+A few years later, then GPUS Political Director/Executive Director Brent McMillan became involved in gathering the data and ultimately assumed full administrative responsibility for maintaining the database, and Feinstein played a supporting role for McMillian.
+In 2008, the GPUS Steering Committee authorized Matt Cleveland (PA) to create a new database, into which the information from the existing database was imported.

-In 2016, it came time to upgrade the data base, and Kendra was retained to create a new data base, which has been in use since 2017 at www.gpelections.org.
+In 2016, it came time to upgrade the database, and Kendra was retained to create a new database, which has been in use since 2017 at www.gpelections.org.
+From 2017 to 2020, the Elections Database Co-Administrators were Feinstein and David Doonan (NY), who is also the GPUS Webmaster.
+In 2021, the GPUS created the position of Elections Database Manager and retained Feinstein in that role.

-Since 2017, the Elections Data Base Co-Administrators are Feinstein and David Doonan (NY), who is also the GPUS Webmaster.
-Several state parties have also designated their own State Party Data Base Agents (similar to the old state party associates), who enter data about their own states, working under the oversight of the co-administrators.
+Starting in 2020, several state parties have also designated their own State Party Database Agents (similar to the old state party associates), who enter data about their own states, working under Feinstein’s oversight in his role as Elections Database Manager.